Roderic Lakes

 We also study practical rib lattices as well as composite materials such as dental composites for tooth restorations and aircraft composites in the context of damage resistance and damage tolerance as well as moisture ingression.
 Piezoelectric composites and lattices, chiral elastic lattices, as well as thermoelastic composites and lattices are presently of particular current interest.
 We pursue basic research as well as applied research for industry.
 Industrial research has included high temperature performance studies of alloys for small engines, improved shoe insoles, advanced metamaterial lattices and advanced dampers.

 From July 2023 through 2024, we are conducting study of advanced heterogeneous materials with extreme properties that exceed the usual bounds on physical properties.
 Nonclassical effects, chirality, and asymmetry of tensors are of particular interest.
-We are now considering the tensorial rank of physical properties.
+We are now considering the tensorial rank of physical properties and optical measurement of nonclassical effects in rib lattices.

 UW seal